simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 ---
-title: "Sign-Lingual: From Pixels to Predictions 👐 "
+title: "💻 Sign-Lingual: From Pixels to Predictions 👐 "
 date: 2024-08-27
 ---